Dec 4, 2024 • 9 min read

 Mo’orea

-French Polynesia has lots of incredible experiences to offer visitors, but by far one of the best is getting the chance to swim with humpback whales in Mo’orea.
-From the months of July to November, humpback whales visit the waters around this island and can be seen on a regular basis, sometimes even inside the lagoon.
+French Polynesia has lots of incredible experiences to offer visitors, but by far one of the best is whale watching in Mo’orea.
+From July to November, humpback whales visit the waters around this island and can be spotted regularly, sometimes even inside the lagoon.

-There are plenty of local companies in Mo’orea that offer the opportunity to spend a morning or afternoon swimming with them.
-Don’t worry, there are plenty of rules in place about how close the boats can go and guides join each group to keep swimmers in check.
+There are plenty of local companies in Mo’orea that will take you for a morning or afternoon to see and even swim alongside these magical creatures.
+Marine wildlife experts cite concerns that swimming with whales can disrupt their regular feeding, resting and breeding behaviors.
+Fortunately, the activity is heavily regulated in French Polynesia, where whales are protected public ordinance.
+Group sizes are limited and guides join each group to keep participants in check.
 It is a magical experience to see these absolutely massive mammals rise from the blue in front of you.
-Plus, if you are really lucky, you’ll also hear them sing.
+Plus, if you're really lucky, you’ll also hear them sing.

 Huahine